coredns/coredns.io/content/blog/cure53.md

 > inject malicious A records in the cache of the DNS server.
 > As the CoreDNS application has a different cache for each domain

-The other issues found will be tracked via github issues, like [plugin/rewrite: log bypass](https://github.com/coredns/coredns/issues/1610), and [plugin/secondary: Denial-of-Service via endless Zone Transfer](plugin/secondary: Denial-of-Service via endless Zone Transfer).
+The other three issues found will be tracked via github issues, like [plugin/rewrite: log bypass](https://github.com/coredns/coredns/issues/1610), and [plugin/secondary: Denial-of-Service via endless Zone Transfer](plugin/secondary: Denial-of-Service via endless Zone Transfer).
+Third one was a generic DDoS.

 On a positive note the final report includes quotes like these: